Table of Contents

 The gist is that you can technically pull off every color as a monocolored deck, I just wouldn’t recommend trying it with blue though as it feels a bit lacking in the commons department.

-Moving on to two-color decks, Rakdos sacrifice has been an absolute monster coming out of the gate with a pile of Goblin Blast-Runners that can be triggered off of something as simple as an Evolving Wilds.
-As long as the draft is willing to give you a pile of blast runners, you can really abuse it, but it will most likely change into less of an all-in aggro deck as that possibility dries up.
-Of course, it always has good ol Steal/Sac to fall back on.
+Moving on to two-color decks, Rakdos sacrifice was an absolute monster coming out of the gate with a pile of Goblin Blast-Runners that could be triggered off of something as simple as an Evolving Wilds.
+As long as the draft is willing to give you a pile of blast runners, you can really abuse it.
+People caught on a couple of weeks in, but you might be able to get the 6 Blasters deck since it is a throwback.

-Penregon Strongbull has been a brick house and has been one of the key cards in Rakdos, but is good in any deck with red.
+Penregon Strongbull was a brick house and has been one of the key cards in Rakdos, but it is good in any deck with red.
 The threat of activation makes it very hard to block profitably or kill with damage-based removal.
 It also puts pressure on them by providing the inevitability of being able to sacrifice out for lethal.

 I would like to officially apologize to Levitating Statue for my comments comparing it to Stuffed Bear.
-It has immensely exceeded my expectations as long as it’s in the right deck.
-For me, that deck has been your standard Izzet spells deck.
-BeersSC told me he’s had some success with it in decks with Union of the Third Path, I haven’t tried that yet so give full credit/shame to him depending on how that works out for you.
+It immensely exceeded my expectations as long as it was in the right deck.
+For me, that deck was your standard Izzet spells deck.
+Just slap a Mightstone's Animation on there and go to town.

-Speaking of Izzet decks, there have been some disgusting ones floating about with Dafore forcing it in most of his early drafts.
-The difficulty in splashing a two drop has made it easier than it should be to end up with multiple Third Path Iconoclast (there are only 0.9 per draft, but I’ve seen them obnoxiously late).
-That makes normally relegated to the corner cards like Bone Saw actually playable.
-Just don’t mistake a clear synergy card like that as being decent in other situations.
+Speaking of Izzet decks, there were some really amazing ones based around Third Path Iconoclast The difficulty in splashing a two drop has made it easier than it should be to end up with multiple Third Path Iconoclast (there are only 0.9 per draft, but I saw plenty of them obnoxiously late).
+They are so easy to go off with and snowball a game in your favor.

 Do not underestimate the Cantrifacts (cantrip artifacts) from the retro artifacts slot.
 They help enable many strategies that aren’t necessarily supported within the main set like the draw two cards a turn abilities.
 They also provide great cheap sacrifice fodder that replaces itself.

-If you have enough mana and some possible unearth hits in your deck, consider playing the mill three creatures before combat to possibly get some more hasty damage to throw at their face.
+If you have enough mana and some possible unearth hits in your deck, consider playing the mill three creatures before combat to possibly get some extra hasty damage to throw at their face.

 Another consideration of the mill three creatures is milling yourself out.
-I’m definitely not a self-mill is bad truther and it is actually a beneficial ability in a format like this with graveyard value and recursion.
+I don’t want to get into it with a “self-mill is bad” truther, but it is an extremely beneficial ability in a format like this with graveyard value and recursion.
 I’m just saying that if you have five or more of these, it’s going to add up fast.
-They are good cards, but they don’t have as much velocity towards winning as Organ Hoarder so you can’t just jam as many of them as you want in your deck.
+They are good cards, but they don’t create as much velocity towards winning as Organ Hoarder so you can’t just jam as many of them as you want in your deck.

 I guess I need to address the elephant in the room.
 There are a lot of bombs in this format.
 Even more than I have listed below because we don’t want to be here all day.
 Luckily, they tend to either be really expensive (Portal to Phyrexia) or answerable by removal.
 Even old school baddie Wurmcoil Engine is a simple one for one with Overwhelming Remorse.
 It feels like when people complained about the bombs in Crimson Vow and ended up missing out on a great format by focusing on that.
 Sometimes you’ll end up losing to a rarevalanche, but most of the time drafting, deckbuilding, and gameplay decisions will prevail.